Kuuuube/PTK-led-sandbox/gimp_image_tutorial/gimp_animation_tutorial.md

 # Gimp Animation Tutorial

-1. Crop and/or resize the desired image to 64 x 128 px.
+1. Crop and/or resize the desired animation to 64 x 128 px.
 Scaling all layers can be done with `Scale Image`.

 ![](scale_image.png)

-2. Set the image to grayscale.
+2. Set the animation to grayscale.

 ![](grayscale.png)

-3. Set the image to indexed.
+3. Set the animation to indexed.

 ![](indexed.png)